pixelsnow/42_BSQ/README.md

 ✅ Passed Moulinette with 100/100 ✅

-❌ Failed peer evaluations only due to an *accidental wildcard in Makefile*, which counted as a Norm violation.
+❌ Failed peer evaluations only due to an *accidental wildcard in Makefile*, which counted as a Norm violation. ❌

 It's a pretty straightforward fix.
 Everything else about the project is perfectly fine.

 ## About

-The aim of this project is to find the biggest square on a map, avoiding obstacles.
+The aim of this project was to find the biggest square on a map, avoiding obstacles.

 - A file containing the map is passed as an argument for the program (several files can be passed as well).
 - The first line of the map contains information on how to read the map: